FelSiq/scoreboarding-for-dynamic-instruction-scheduling/TUTORIAL.md

 		"$" + str(i) for i in range(32)
 	}.union({"$f" + str(i) for i in range(32)})

+	# In this example, the computer architecture will habe 64 registers,
+	# "$0" to "$31" and "$f0" to "$f31".

 ```

 When you finish all your custom configuration, just save the modifications and exit.

 ## Moving on: creating an input file
 <a name="creating-an-input-file"></a>
 The next thing to do is to create an input file.
-As you can see already in the samples inside ./test-cases/ subdirectory, there's no mistery to anyone already familiar to assembly or, even more, MIPS assembly.
+As you can see already in the samples inside ./test-cases/ subdirectory, there's no mistery about the format to anyone with some familiarity with basic assembly or, even better, MIPS assembly.
 The rules are simple and clean:
-- Currently only type R and type I (of all variations) MIPS instruction formats.
+- Currently you may use only type R and type I (of all variations) MIPS instruction formats.
 - One instruction per line.
 - Commentaries (# like this) are allowed, either proceeding an instruction or at a separated empty line.
-- No jump labels.
+- No jump labels are allowed.
-- Only instructions specified previously in the configuration step.
+- Use only instructions specified previously in the configuration step.
+If you miss it, check out step 1 of this tutorial.
 - You need to use the specified registers in architecture register bank only if "--checkreg" flag is used during program execution.
+Otherwise, any register label can be used as it will automatically be inserted in the computer architecture if they're not in it already.
-- The local you put your input file does not matter.
+- The file local where you plan to keep your input files is unimportant.

 You can use any instruction and registers that you already specified in the previous step, while you're configurating the architecture.
 Remember that this program does not care about register values nor support branching (neither conditional nor unconditional), so instructions like "beq" or "blt" will be executed as an generic type I instruction (i.e. the branch will never be taken).